OnGridSystems/draft-libp2p-net-perf/README.md

 * Record the peak throughput per peer and calculate the 90th percentile of peak bandwidth in KiB/s
 * Determine the time to achieve max bandwidth, secs (per each peer)

+## Traffic Generators Development

+For each identified traffic pattern, a script or shell snippet is created to generate, receive, and analyze traffic.

+Each tool is documented with a README explaining usage, expected results, and interpretation guidelines.

 ## Authors

 * Kirill Varlamov - Technical Lead, Researcher at OnGrid since 2017, ex Networking Engineer at Cisco (SP Core and Edge, Cloud).
 Master's Degree, MIEE.